ericellb/gitfaker/readme.md

 Sample

 ```
 ?
 In order for this tool to work you must provide your Github Username, Email and Password.
 None of this information is stored.
 It's only used to create the commits.
-You must have a repository named 'gitfaker'

  You must have a Git Repository created with the name 'gitfaker'